🚀 I will be starting as an Assistant Professor in Information Sciences and Technology at George Mason University in January 2027.

-I am a Postdoctoral Fellow at the Robotics Institute, CMU where I contribute to the NSF AI-CARING Institute.
+I am currently a Postdoctoral Fellow at the Robotics Institute, CMU where I contribute to the NSF AI-CARING Institute.
 I have a Ph.D. in Computer Science from UW–Madison, where I was part of the People and Robots Lab.
 I have been recognized as an MIT EECS Rising Star, as well as an HRI Pioneer and RSS Pioneer.

 Prior to graduate school, I worked for two years as a Junior Research Scientist at the Xerox Research Center India, where I developed algorithms to monitor a person’s breathing using webcams (see video).
 I hold a B.Tech. in Electrical Engineering from the Indian Institute of Technology Madras.